Sorezar/Sorezar/README.md

 I'm an AI/ML Engineer but also a Data Scientist \
 I decided to lock in and create usefuls projects around AI

+* 🔭 I’m currently working on Oceania
 * 🌱 I’m currently learning : Computer vision
 * ⚡ Fun fact : Benjamin means Fortune's son

 Feel free to explore my work and connect with me !